JC-MT/JC-MT/README.md

 Loving learning about this industry and developing skills to make cool stuff. 🤓

-- 🌱 I’m currently learning more backend technologies like: Express, Postgress, and SQL.
+- 🌱 Currently, working on using Express w/SQL and fully leveraging Tailwind
 - 😎 I’m looking for my first engineering role
 - ⚡ Fun fact: I was once lost in a dessert for ~36 hours and rescued by complete strangers